-Throughout this Quarterly Report on Form 10-Q, we use a number of key terms and provide a number of key performance indicators used by management.
+Throughout this Annual Report on Form 10-K, we use a number of key terms and provide a number of key performance indicators used by management.
 We define these terms and key performance indicators as follows:

-- "Approved Submissions" refer to Submitted Policies approved by carriers for the identified product during the indicated period. - "Adjusted EBITDA" represents, as applicable for the period, EBITDA as further adjusted for share-based compensation expense, change in fair value of contingent consideration liability, Centerbridge Acquisition costs, severance costs and incremental organizational costs in connection with our IPO. - "Adjusted EBITDA margin" refers to Adjusted EBITDA divided by net revenues. - "Consumer interactions" refer to the number of times a consumer calls us or visits us online. - "Consumer lead" refers to a consumer for which we have collected some personally identifiable information related to health insurance. - "EBITDA" represents net income (loss) before interest expense, income tax expense (benefit) and depreciation and amortization expense. - "Impressions" refer to the number of times our advertisement is shown to consumers through any medium, regardless of whether such consumers have viewed, clicked through or otherwise interacted with the advertisement. - "LTV Per Approved Submission" refers to the Lifetime Value of Commissions per Approved Submission, which we define as (i) aggregate commissions estimated to be collected over the estimated life of all commissionable Approved

-Submissions for the relevant period based on multiple factors, including but not limited to, contracted commission rates, carrier mix and expected policy persistency with applied constraints, divided by (ii) the number of commissionable Approved Submissions for such period.

-- "LTV/CAC" refers to the Lifetime Value of Commissions per Consumer Acquisition Cost, which we define as (i) aggregate commissions estimated to be collected over the estimated life of all commissionable Approved Submissions for the relevant period based on multiple factors, including but not limited to, contracted commission rates, carrier mix and expected policy persistency with applied constraints, or LTV, divided by (ii) the cost to convert a prospect into a customer less other non-commission carrier revenue for such period, or CAC.
-CAC is comprised of cost of revenue, marketing and advertising expenses and customer care and enrollment expenses less other revenue and is presented on a per commissionable Approved Submission basis. - "Qualified prospect" refers to a consumer that has confirmed an interest to us in shopping for health insurance over the phone, online or via live transfer to our agents, both through the internal and external channels. - "Submitted Policies" refer to completed applications that, with respect to each such application, the consumer has authorized us to submit to the carrier.
+- · "Approved Submissions" refer to Submitted Policies approved by carriers for the identified product during the indicated period. - "Adjusted EBITDA" represents, as applicable for the period, EBITDA as further adjusted for share-based compensation expense, expense related to the accelerated vesting of certain equity awards, change in fair value of contingent consideration liability, Centerbridge Acquisition costs, severance costs and one time indirect costs in connection with our IPO. - "Adjusted EBITDA margin" refers to Adjusted EBITDA divided by net revenues. - "CAC" refers to the cost to convert a prospect into a customer less other non-commission carrier revenue for such period.
+CAC is comprised of cost of revenue, marketing and advertising expenses and customer care and enrollment expenses less other revenue and is presented on a per commissionable Approved Submission basis. - · "Conversion Rate" refers to approved commissionable submissions over qualified prospects. - "EBITDA" represents net income (loss) before interest expense, income tax expense (benefit) and depreciation and amortization expense. - "LTV" refers to the Lifetime Value of Commissions per Approved Submission, which we define as (i) aggregate commissions estimated to be collected over the estimated life of all commissionable Approved Submissions for the relevant period based on multiple factors, including but not limited to, contracted commission rates, carrier mix and expected policy persistency with applied constraints. - "LTV Per Approved Submission" refers to the Lifetime Value of Commissions per Approved Submission, which we define as (i) aggregate commissions estimated to be collected over the estimated life of all commissionable Approved Submissions for the relevant period based on multiple factors, including but not limited to, contracted commission rates, carrier mix and expected policy persistency with applied constraints, divided by (ii) the number of commissionable Approved Submissions for such period. - "LTV/CAC" refers to the Lifetime Value of Commissions per Consumer Acquisition Cost, which we define as (i) aggregate commissions estimated to be collected over the estimated life of all commissionable Approved Submissions for the relevant period based on multiple factors, including but not limited to, contracted commission rates, carrier mix and expected policy persistency with applied constraints, or LTV, divided by (ii) the cost to convert a prospect into a customer less other non-commission carrier revenue for such period, or CAC.
+CAC is comprised of cost of revenue, marketing and advertising expenses and customer care and enrollment expenses less other revenue and is presented on a per commissionable Approved Submission basis. - "Submitted Policies" refer to completed applications that, with respect to each such application, the consumer has authorized us to submit to the carrier.

-We use supplemental measures of our performance that are derived from our consolidated financial information, but which are not presented in our consolidated financial statements prepared in accordance with GAAP.
-These non-GAAP financial measures include net income (loss) before interest expense, income tax expense (benefit) and depreciation and amortization expense, or EBITDA; Adjusted EBITDA and Adjusted EBITDA margin.
+We use supplemental measures of our performance that are derived from our consolidated financial information, but which are not presented in our Consolidated Financial Statements prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+These non-GAAP financial measures include EBITDA; Adjusted EBITDA and Adjusted EBITDA margin.

 Adjusted EBITDA is the primary financial performance measure used by management to evaluate its business and monitor its results of operations.